Vita Advice from Recruiters

 1. Read the job description with attention

-Read the job posting carefully for the application instruction.
+Read the employment posting carefully for the application instruction.
 Some employers might ask you to use a keyword, apply via their website or complete a test task.
 If you fail to follow these instructions, your application won’t be considered.

 2. Make it easy to skim through

-So, what should you do to make a resume ‘skimmable’?
+So, what should you do to make a portfolio ‘skimmable’?
 Use the font which is big enough for comfortable reading.
 Create shorter sentences and format the lists using bullet points.
 Finally, save enough blank space on the page (try keeping the word count to less than 400 per page).
-Resumes which look easy to read absorb the hiring managers, whereas those with poor formatting turn them off.
+Documents which look easy to read absorb the hiring managers, whereas those with poor formatting turn them off.

-This rule is one of the most common resume tips from HR.
-Multiple studies reveal that the recruiters read resumes across the top and then go down to the left side.
+This rule is one of the most common bio tips from HR.
+Multiple studies reveal that the recruiters read bios across the top and then go down to the left side.
 This is where your juiciest career information should be placed.
 Put your notable accomplishment or a prestigious industry award on the second page, and nobody is ever going to get down to them.
 However, place it at the top of the first page – and it can become a game-changing factor that will secure you an interview.

 4. Downplay or explain the gaps in employment